Funding for Research on Research and Innovation Policy

 - Support to the research organisations goes to their non-economic activity in the form of independent research.
 The Research Council requires a clear separation of accounts for the organisation's economic and non-economic activities.

-- The call for proposals has been approved as an aid scheme by the EFTA Surveillance Authority (ESA) with the reference: GBER XX/2024/R&D&I. If an undertaking is to receive support to cover a portion of its project costs as a partner in the project, this support must be awarded in accordance with Article 25 of the General Block Exemption Regulation for state aid (Commission Regulation (EU) No 651/2014).
+- The call for proposals has been approved as an aid scheme by the EFTA Surveillance Authority (ESA) with the reference: GBER 113/2024/R&D&I. If an undertaking is to receive support to cover a portion of its project costs as a partner in the project, this support must be awarded in accordance with Article 25 of the General Block Exemption Regulation for state aid (Commission Regulation (EU) No 651/2014).
 In addition, the general conditions set out in Chapter I of the Regulation must be met.
 Conditions and concepts are to be interpreted in keeping with corresponding conditions and concepts in the state aid rules.
 In the event of conflict between the text of the call and the state aid rules, the latter shall take precedence.
 For the same reason, the call may also be adjusted.

 - State aid may not be awarded to an undertaking that has not fulfilled the repayment requirement pursuant to a prior decision by the EFTA Surveillance Authority/the European Commission where the aid has been declared to be illegal and incompatible with the internal market.
 Nor may aid be awarded to undertakings in difficulties under EEA law.